mousepawmedia/devdocs/source/guides/staff.rst

 ..  note:: your Matrix login for our homeserver is tied to your MousePaw ID.

 That's all!
 You can now chat on our Matrix server.
+You should take a moment to add your profile picture to your account profile, so everyone can see your smiling face.

 ..  important:: Log into the MousePaw Media Matrix homeserver on your
-    installed client(s).
+    installed client(s) and add your profile picture.

 .. _gstaff_network_chat_rooms: